 Research project: Explore the benefits, limitations and dangers of using data mining and AI to assess values in all aspects, especially of externalities.

 Using aspects can begin to answer the question of why each component was included.
 Notice how most elements are meaningful in more than one aspect, which is often the case [Note: Cipations].
+It is also interesting that the order given by Raworth roughly follows that of the aspects and their inter-aspect dependency.
 In fact, for a full understanding, each one is meaningful in all aspects, for their operation but the ones mentioned are the main ones.

 Counting the number of times each aspect appears there yields an initial overview of what is meaningful to Raworth as she constructed her model: what happened to interest her.